 Minimum working volume storage (not to be confused with tank design capacity) in the metropolitan area is 10 days' supply at peak flow to allow for non-delivery period over long holiday period such as Christmas and New Year holidays.
 Although it should not exceed 14 days at peak flow to avoid excessive sodium hypochlorite degradation from unnecessary prolonged storage, the working volume storage should be optimally designed to ensure the frequency and quantity of deliveries are manageable, particularly in remote areas.
-Design of the chemical storage should address the delivery logistics at the particular location taking into consideration any nearby facilities on the same delivery route as sodium hypochlorite supplier should therefore be consulted early in the design to ensure a reliable supply of sodium hypochlorite later when the proposed dosing facility is in operation.
+Design of the chemical storage should address the delivery logistics at the particular location taking into consideration any nearby facilities on the same delivery route as sodium hypochlorite may be delivered in "milk runs" for small sites.
+Water Corporation Procurement Branch and the sodium hypochlorite supplier should therefore be consulted early in the design to ensure a reliable supply of sodium hypochlorite later when the proposed dosing facility is in operation.
 Storage requirement could be reviewed for regional areas to align with the particular site conditions.